 The Vassar Fund Committee shall advise on the development and implementation of strategies to encourage the financial support of Vassar College.

 The Vassar Fund Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
 Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaison for the Vassar Fund Committee shall be the Director of the Vassar Fund, or such other individual so designated by the Associate Vice President in consultation with the Officers.
+The staff lead for the Vassar Fund Committee shall be the Director of Annual Giving, or other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
 4. ALUMNAE HOUSE COMMITTEE.

-The Alumnae House Committee shall advise Vassar College on matters related to Alumnae House, and shall provide guidance on developing and implementing strategies for engaging alumnae/i and current students with Alumnae House.
+The Alumnae House Committee shall advise Vassar College on matters related to Alumnae House, and shall provide guidance on developing and implementing strategies for engaging alums and current students with Alumnae House.

 The Alumnae House Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
 Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaison for the Alumnae House Committee shall be the Manager of the Alumnae House, or such other individual so designated by the Associate Vice President in consultation with the Officers.
+The staff lead for the Alumnae House Committee shall be the Manager of the Alumnae House, or such other individual so designated by the Executive Director in consultation with the Officers.

 SEC.
-5. COMMUNICATIONS ADVISORY COMMITTEE.

-Communications Advisory Committee shall provide strategic advice to the Board and Vassar College, including the Office of Communications and Office of Alumnae/i Affairs and Development, on alumnae/i communications and branding strategies.

-The Communications Advisory Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for twoyear terms.
-Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaison for the Communications Advisory Committee shall be the Director of Alumnae/i Communications, or such other individual so designated by the Associate Vice President in consultation with the Officers.

-SEC.
-6. ALUMNAE/I RECOGNITION COMMITTEE.
+5. ALUM RECOGNITION COMMITTEE.

-The Alumnae/i Recognition Committee shall select members of the College community to receive designated annual awards.
-These awards are presently defined as: (i) the Distinguished Achievement Award; (ii) the Outstanding Service to Vassar Award; (iii) the Spirit of Vassar Award; (iv) the Young Alumnae/i Achievement and/or Service Award; and (v) the Outstanding Faculty/Staff Award.
+The Alum Recognition Committee shall select members of the College community to receive designated annual awards.
+These awards are presently defined as: (i) the Distinguished Achievement Award; (ii) the Outstanding Service to Vassar Award; (iii) the Spirit of Vassar Award; (iv) the Young Alum Achievement and/or Service Award; and (v) the Outstanding Faculty/Staff Award.
 These awards may be amended from time to time.

-The Alumnae/i Recognition Committee shall, from time to time, review the categories of awards and propose modifications to the Board.
+The Alum Recognition Committee shall, from time to time, review the categories of awards and propose modifications to the Board.

-The Alumnae/i Recognition Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
+The Alum Recognition Committee shall consist of a Chair selected from among the Directors by the Nominating & Governance Committee for a four-year term, as well as other committee members appointed for two-year renewable terms.
 Committee members may include Directors as well as members of the Association who are not serving as Directors.
-The staff liaison for the AlumnaRecognition Committee shall be the Associate Vice President, or such other individual so designated by the Board.
+The primary staff lead for the Alum Recognition Committee shall be the Executive Director, or other individual designated by the Executive Director in consultation with the Officers.

 SEC.
-7. CAREER NETWORKING COMMITTEE.
+6. CAREER NETWORKING COMMITTEE.

-The Career Networking Committee shall advise Vassar College, including its Office of Career Development and its Office of Alumnae/i Affairs and Development, on services that engage alumnae/i in support of students’ career development, provide career support to alumnae/i, and strengthen alum-to-alum professional networks.
+The Career Networking Committee shall advise Vassar College, including its Office of Advancement and Center for Career Education, on services that engage alums in support of students’ career development, provide career support to alums, and strengthen alum-to-alum professional networks.